Grandview Heights Aquatic Centre: Facility

 The facility, sized at an approximate 99500 sqft, has an open concept lobby featuring a cafe and classroom with male, female and unisex changing rooms on the ground floor, with the 7000 sqft fitness centre above.

 The natatorium includes an Olympic-size swimming pool, a leisure pool, a family hot tub and separate adult hot tub, a water slide, and a steam room and sauna in addition to numerous other water features.
 The natatorium's viewing area and additional pool deck has seating for up to 900 spectators.

 The main pool is a 10-lane competition lap pool with a length of 50 m and width of 20 m, featuring a movable floor in the shallow end and two movable floating bulkheads that allow the facility to accommodate a variety of activities.
-As the lap pool has a full set of diving boards and platforms up to a height of 10 m, the deepest part of the main pool is 5 m.
+As the lap pool has a full set of boards and platforms up to a height of 10 m, the deepest part of the main pool is 5 m.
 The movable floor, with a length of 12.5 m and width of 20 m, is reported to be the largest movable floor in British Columbia.
 The main pool was built to FINA standards, ensuring that it can host competitive events.

 The leisure pool is approximately 500 sqft, with an embedded lazy river as well as spray features, a small water slide and play features.